"False"

 • formulate and argue for relevant research questions, including the theoretical relevance and positioning

-• discuss characteristics of research strategies and approaches, critically review and assess literature, and discuss and evaluate the suitability qualitative, quantitative, and mixed methods to solve different research questions
+• discuss characteristics of research strategies and discuss and evaluate the suitability of qualitative, quantitative, and mixed methods respectively, to solve different research questions

 • apply acquired knowledge in the planning, design, implementation and reporting of scientific studies